LiamABerigan/LPC-dynocc-review/README.md

 # Using probabilistic forecasting to assess impacts of the Conservation Reserve Program on grassland birds

-Repository provided for review only.
-Because of the need to respect the sensitivity of lesser prairie-chicken lek locations (U.S. ESA-listed species), we've censored the preprocessing section of our code considerably.
-The following sections of our code can be examined and run using this repository:
+Code and data are provided for review only.
+Lesser prairie-chickens (*Tympanuchus pallidicinctus*) are a sensitive species which have a complicated relationship with the U.S. Endangered Species Act.
+In order to protect the locations of their leks, we have omitted some of the code used to preprocess lek locations and extract covariate values from this repository.

+The code to run each of our analyses is included in the following folders:

 1) Generating CRP layers from NLCD, and summarizing changes in CRP enrollment over time (directory locations: ~/covariates/CRP and ~/changes_in_crp)